Virtual Tour of Residence Halls

 17 Women's Quad

 Originally built between 1939 and 1959, the Women's Quad includes three residence halls: McClintock, Sims and Wade Hampton.
 One of the loveliest spots on campus, the Women's Quad has seen new improvements upon renovation, including: suite-style arrangements, updated community rooms and classrooms.
-Women's Quad will be reopening in August 2014.
+Women's Quad reopened in August 2014.

 18 820 Henderson St.